happystaking/snapshotter/README.md

 ```

 ## Installation
 Clone the repository and enter the `snapshotter` directory.
-Open the `snapshotter.js` file and set the `goMaestroApiKey` to your API key.
+Open the `snapshotter.js` file and set the `koiosApiKey` to your API key.

 To install the package dependencies, run:
 ```